rgl/jenkins-vagrant/README.md

 1. have [rgl/windows-domain-controller-vagrant](https://github.com/rgl/windows-domain-controller-vagrant) up and running at `../windows-domain-controller-vagrant`.
 1. uncomment the `config_authentication='ldap'` line inside [provision.sh](provision.sh).

-Run `vagrant up --no-destroy-on-error jenkins` to launch the master.
+Run `vagrant up --no-destroy-on-error jenkins` to launch the controller.
 See its output to known how to login at the [local Jenkins home page](https://jenkins.example.com) as `admin` (you can also login with one of the example accounts, e.g. `alice.doe` and password `password`).